Herminial/vlc-media-player/docs/source/windows10.rst

-VLC Media Player on Windows 10
+VLC Media Player for Windows 10
 ==============================

 Known for its versatile multimedia capabilities, the VLC player to download for Windows 10 offers a comprehensive solution for a vast range of media formats.
 With a robust, user-friendly interface compatible with different versions of Windows, it's the go-to open source media player for countless users worldwide.